RetroAbstract/rssguard/resources/docs/Documentation.md

 }
 ```

-Use published element instead of updated element (for ATOM entries only):
+Use the published element instead of the updated element (for ATOM entries only):
 ```js
 function filterMessage() {
   // Read raw contents of message and